 K’gari (Fraser Island)

-The Butchulla people are the Traditional Owners of K’gari (Fraser Island).
-This island is about an hour north of the Sunshine Coast.
-The largest sand island in the world, K’gari is home to immense natural beauty, from forests and lakes to mangroves and beaches.
+One of the most popular Queensland holiday destinations, K’gari (Fraser Island) is the Traditional Land of the Butchulla peoples.
+This island is about an hour north of the Sunshine Coast and is the largest sand island in the world.
+K’gari/Fraser Island is home to immense natural beauty, from forests and lakes to mangroves and beaches.

-Just south of the K’gari is Rainbow Beach, home to massive multi-coloured sand dunes and the ethereal Carlo Sandblow.
-You wouldn’t be alone in calling Rainbow Beach one of the most unique places in Queensland.
+Just south of the K’gari/Fraser Island is Rainbow Beach, home to massive multi-coloured sand dunes and the ethereal Carlo Sandblow.
+Among the best Queensland beaches, Rainbow Beach is a one-of-a-kind spot you won’t soon forget.

-Located in Far North Queensland, the Whitsundays are a classic holiday destination and one of the more conventional entries on this list.
-Anyone who enjoys snorkelling, surfing, or shopping — or all three — will be sure to get a thrill from a visit.
+Located in Far North Queensland, the Whitsundays are a top Queensland holiday destination.
+Anyone who enjoys snorkelling, surfing, boating or shopping — or all of the above — will be sure to get a thrill from a visit.

-With their picturesque, blue water and white, sandy beaches, the Whitsunday Islands adorn many a postcard — and for good reason.
+With their picturesque, blue waters and white, sandy beaches, the Whitsunday Islands adorn many a postcard — and for good reason.

 Many locals will be more than happy to chat with visitors.
 You might even be able to learn more about the First Nations history of the local areas.
-As long as you plan your route and stay vigilant on the country roads, your time in Outback Queensland could prove as compelling as any of the main tourist hotspots.
+As long as you plan your route and stay vigilant on the country roads, your time in Outback Queensland could prove as compelling as any of the hotspot Queensland holiday destinations.